Gatundu: Administration

-Gatundu is the administrative headquarters of Gatundu and constituency.
-It also hosts the Gatundu sub- county offices, under the County Government of Kiambu which is led by James Nyoro who is the governor.
+Gatundu town is the administrative headquarters of Gatundu South constituency.
+It also hosts the Gatundu sub-county offices, under the County Government of Kiambu which is led by James Nyoro who is the governor.

 Gatundu sub-county has two constituencies: Gatundu North Constituency and Gatundu South Constituency.
 Gatundu South Constituency is represented by Moses Kuria (MK) as the Member of Parliament after Jossy Ngugi Nyumu died in office in May 2014.
-Moses Kuria was announced the area MP in August 2014 without a by-election after the only opponent, Kiarie Kamere stepped down.
+Moses Kuria was announced as the area MP in August 2014 without a by-election after the only opponent, Kiarie Kamere stepped down.

-Uhuru Muigai Kenyatta, the current president of Kenya, was the area MP for 2 terms: from 2002 to 2013.
+Uhuru Muigai Kenyatta, the former president of Kenya, was the area MP for 2 terms: from 2002 to 2013.

 Gatundu North Constituency is currently represented by Anne Wanjiku Kibe as the Member of parliament.

 Gatundu Law Courts are located near the Gatundu District hospital.
 Modern law courts were built after the old ones were consumed by fire.
 The law courts were officially opened in March 2014 by the then Kenya's Chief Justice Dr. Willy Mutunga.